 10 Warning Signs Your CRM Needs Resuscitation

-- "If your enterprise doesn't know how to incorporate digital engagement to the customer record, such as tweets or social media content, it's a sign that your CRM platform desperately needs a social CRM upgrade," says Michael Wooden, senior vice president of market development for ACS, a business process and IT services outsourcer.
+- "If your enterprise doesn't know how to incorporate digital engagement to the customer record, such as tweets or social media content, it's a sign that your CRM platform desperately needs a social upgrade," says Michael Wooden, senior vice president of market development for ACS, a business process and IT services outsourcer.
 Not only can companies use social media to listen to what customers are saying about their brands on blogs, consumer sites and social networks, he says, they can also incorporate this information into their customer service solution.
 The results are reduced costs (via reduced call and email volumes and increased agent productivity and first call resolution) and improved revenues (via higher customer lifetime value and increased lead conversion rates).
 "Organizations must also capture and distill those 'conversations' into knowledge that can be used to improve customer service," advises Wooden.
 "Enterprises will need social media monitoring and management tools not only to report on what people are saying, but also to store, distill and leverage the knowledge gained from them."

-- "When customer communications start taking place outside of the CRM system and there's no direct way to manage and influence your customers' experience with your organization, it's time to upgrade your CRM," says Gregory Hopkins, president and CEO of Libra OnDemand, makers of CRM solutions for the hospitality industry.
+- "When customer communications start taking place outside of the CRM system and there's no direct way to manage and influence your customers' experience with your organization, it's time to upgrade your application," says Gregory Hopkins, president and CEO of Libra OnDemand, makers of CRM solutions for the hospitality industry.

 - "If you find yourself having to go to a web team to find out what customers are doing online, your marketing team to understand the impact on sales your best customers have, and your email marketing provider to understand which of your customers actually respond to email offers, you lack the fundamentals to be able to succeed with your CRM program," says John Bastone, global product marketing manager for SAS' Customer Intelligence Solutions.